 The SD Card Slot is used for inserting an SD Card.
-The SD Card is a part of the Printer/Scanner Unit.
 The SD Card Slots are inside and on the front of the MFP.
 The SD Card Slot on the front of the device is disabled at the time of operation, and the SD Card is not operated by hand in normal operation.